Oregon governor seeks more federal help as wildfires burn in U.S. West

 ‘A TOTAL BLESSING’

-Tens of thousands of displaced residents across the Pacific Northwest continued to adjust to life as evacuees, many of them living out of their cars in parking lots.
-In some communities, local residents have pitched in to help people displaced by the fires.
+Tens of thousands of displaced residents across the Pacific Northwest continued to adjust to life as evacuees.

+In the southwestern Oregon city of Phoenix, displaced families, many with young children, are sleeping in their cars and taking shelter at a local civic center or in churches, local City Council member Sarah Westover said.

+“It’s much more difficult to follow the COVID restrictions given the environment,” Westover said.

 “Every day, I hear a sad story.
 Every day, I hear a family displaced.
 People are crying because high school kids are giving them food, water. ...
 It’s been a total blessing,” Welch said.
 “Some people, they lost everything, so we encourage them to take everything they can.”

-Reinforcing local law enforcement resources strained by the disaster, Oregon is deploying as many as 1,000 National Guard troops to fire-stricken communities.
+Rhonda Johnston and Chuck Johnston, of Gates, Oregon, described celebrating their 32nd wedding anniversary outside their RV playing card games and eating barbecued chicken in the parking lot of the Oregon State Fairgrounds after a hasty evacuation.

+“This is something you never think you’re going to go through,” Rhonda Johnston said.
+“We grabbed a couple days’ worth of clothes, pills, and two cars full of pictures and two dogs and a cat and our daughter.”

-Reporting by Gabriella Borter, Shannon Stapleton and Adrees Latif; Writing by Will Dunham; Editing by Jonathan Oatis
+Reporting by Gabriella Borter, Deborah Bloom, Shannon Stapleton and Adrees Latif; Writing by Will Dunham; Editing by Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.